linroger/Wealth-of-Nations/Adv Investments/Lecture 4- Investor Sentiment.md

 ---
-title: Lecture 4
+title: Lecture 4Investor Sentiment
 ---

-# Lecture 4- Investor Sentiment
+# Lecture 4Investor Sentiment

 In the last lecture we discussed that the aggregate valuation of the stock market,  as measured by ratios such as the price-dividend or price-earnings ratios,  varies strongly over time.
 And we discussed that a model with time-varying investor sentiment could potentially explain why stock market valuations vary so much and why the valuation levels are inversely related to future stock market returns.